glic3rinu/spam-gear/README.md

 Some anti-spam artillery for your multi-user web and mail servers.
 They follow the UNIX design philosophy of combining small tools that do one thing, and do it well.

-These scripts don't have dependencies other than standard unix commands, Bash and Python.
+These scripts don't have dependencies other than standard UNIX commands, Bash and Python.
 With the only exception of php-shell-scan, that uses clamscan.

+We run them under Debian, don't know about compatibility with other distros.

 ### Installation